Table of Contents

 For the first few days, a person experiencing amphetamine withdrawal is likely to experience a sudden decrease in energy.
 This is the body adjusting to the sudden lack of a substance that it has likely learned to rely on to function.

-As the first few days gives way to a week or more, withdrawal symptoms will be sporadic and occasionally severe, taking the form of any combination of the physical and mental effects listed above.
+As the first few days give way to a week or more, withdrawal symptoms will be sporadic and occasionally severe, taking the form of any combination of the physical and mental effects listed above.

 Most symptoms do tend to clear up after 7 to 10 days, but some may linger for a few weeks still.
 Cravings for amphetamines are still common, even after withdrawal is mostly over, illustrating the importance of undergoing amphetamine detox in a safe, supportive environment.

+Step 2.
 Residential Amphetamine Addiction Treatment

-The acute period of withdrawal is only several days but the long term symptoms can last several days.
+The acute period of withdrawal is only several days, but the long-term symptoms can last several days.
 Residential amphetamine addiction treatment is, therefore, the best option for most people, especially if you have experienced prolonged reliance on amphetamines or if you have other mental disorders.
 Residential treatment is always the best treatment for meth addiction.
 When you are identified as a candidate for residential treatment, you will live onsite for the duration of your recovery and will receive daily care and medical observation.

 While living in the residential addiction facility, the staff will work to maintain your comfort.
 You will receive intensive daily therapies and will regain some of the life skills that addiction may have stunted.
 Through various therapies and support groups, you will gradually regain control of your life and improve your daily function.